AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Implemented option to mute video on load in VideoPlayer.
 Hotfix for CQ-4266465
 * [Viewers] VideoViewer: poster=none works incorrectly in case of an external video used.
 Hotfix for CQ-4265536
 * Wait icon is visible during video play on IE11 and MS Edge browsers.
 Hotfix for CQ-4251539
-* 3.8 SDK and 5.13 viewers READMEs are not updated and contain information from previous releases.
+* 3.8 SDK and 5.13 viewers README files are not updated and contain information from previous releases.
 Hotfix for CQ-4273737
 * Content Fragment gets versioned even before saving the changes.
 NPR-30616: Hotfix for CQ-4273088
 * Replace Asset#getMetadata(String) with Asset#getMetadataValueFromJcr(String) in thumbnail process.
 NPR-30491: Hotfix for CQ-4273067
 * Uploading jpg causes multiple instances of the message: "ReplicateOnModifyWorker Replicating UPDATED" for each asset, causing performance degradation.